 Finland joins new European space race with eyes on Earth

-As the European Union pushes for more autonomy in space, Finland… with security threats and environmental changes – all from orbit.
+As the European Union pushes for more autonomy in space, Finland is joining its Nordic NATO allies in tackling security threats and environmental changes – all from space.

-While Finnish ICEYE has already pioneered Europe’s first miniaturised SAR satellites… Kuva Space is building a constellation of hyperspectral microsatellites to complement that capability – starting with Hyperfield-1 – and plans to grow that into a 100-satellite constellation by the end of 2030.
+While ICEYE has already pioneered Europe’s first miniaturised SAR constellations, Kuva Space is now scaling up hyperspectral.
+The company launched its first two commercial microsatellites (Hyperfield-1) in 2024 and 2025, and plans to grow that into a 100-satellite constellation by the end of 2030.

 Fitting into the Nordic space puzzle